pitonneux/website/README.md

 CLOUDINARY_API_SECRET=

 # optional
 SENDGRID_USERNAME=
 SENDGRID_PASSWORD=
 ```

 ### Launch your database server

 You need to start your postgres server, redis server, and Sidekiq worker.
-You can do this all in one go by using `foreman` with the `Procfile.dev`.
+We use `foreman` with the `Procfile.dev` to automate this.
 Make sure you have `foreman` installed (`gem install foreman`) and run

 ```bash
 foreman start -f Procfile.dev